 - Records Management: Four volunteers contributed 127 hours scanning and organising files.

 There were no applications for post-separation employment during the year.

 Educational and developmental opportunities

-The Museum continued to be a sought-after venue for secondary and tertiary students seeking work experience, with ten students undertaking work experience placements, primarily in our visitor services team, during the year.
+The Museum continued to be a sought-after venue for secondary and tertiary students seeking work experience, with a number of students undertaking work experience placements or undertaking internships with the Museum.

 Promoting a healthy and safe workplace

-The occupational health and safety (OHS) of staff, volunteers, visitors and contractors continued to be a priority for the Museum during 2010–11.
-This was achieved through the Museum's well-established framework for OHS management, which includes:
+The workplace health and safety (WHS) of all staff, volunteers, visitors and contractors continued to be a priority for the Museum during 2011–12.
+This was achieved through the Museum’s well-established framework for WHS management, which includes: